What parents need to know about Minecraft

 Minecraft is a virtual ‘sandbox’ game.
 Players build their own virtual worlds and experiences using building blocks or resources.
 You have to work your way up through basic resources to more complex ones, but you can eventually build your world in whatever way you want.

-Although the price range varies slightly depending on the platform you’re using, Minecraft typically costs around the £25 mark (with 'deluxe' editions going for slightly more) and this price often includes all mods (community made developments to a game) and skins (aesthetic additions to a character).
-You can play on a computer, smartphone, tablet, Xbox, Nintendo Switch or Playstation.
+The price of Minecraft varies depending on the platform and edition.
+It typically costs around the £25 mark (with 'deluxe' editions going for slightly more).
+This price excludes 'mods' (community-made developments to a game) and skins (aesthetic additions to a character) which are usually paid extras.

 Sign up to our newsletter and get the best of Parent Zone to your inbox.
 Find out more